-The origins of this craft date back to the beginning of the 17th century and the traditional woodworking skills that can be seen at Osaka's Hijiri Shrine and Shiteno-ji temple.
-Gradually during the 18th century, transoms were mainly introduced into merchant's houses not only for practical reasons of ventilation and lighting but also as a decorative element capable of raising the quality of interior space, especially in rooms where guest would be received.
+The origins of Osaka transoms date back to the beginning of the 17th century and the traditional woodworking skills that can be seen at Hijiri Shrine and Shiteno-ji temple in Osaka.
+During the 18th century, transoms were gradually introduced into merchant's houses, not only for ventilation and lighting but also as a decorative element that raised the quality of the interior space, especially in rooms where guests would be received.

 How to make

 Osaka transoms are made from cedar, paulownia and cypress woods.
 First, the wood is naturally dried and then cut to the required size.
 If sketches of the design are needed, they are drawn directly on the surface with a brush.
 Following the sketch, the surface is carved using a three-dimensional approach.
 Finally, the item is polished using insect wax.